jhaash925/Spotify-Clone/README.md

 - CSS3
 - Git & GitHub

-## ✅ Features
+## ✨ Features

-- Spotify-inspired layout
+- 🎵 Spotify-style layout with a sidebar, main content, and player bar
+- 💻 Desktop-first responsive design
-- Static front-end interface
+- 🖼️ Static content with album covers and icons
-- Custom styling with CSS
+- 🌈 Custom CSS for design accuracy
-- Responsive design
+- 💡 Beginner-friendly structure and readable code

 ## 🙋‍♂️ Author